nikitavoloboev/data/operating-systems/containers/kubernetes.md

 - [Pulumi](https://github.com/pulumi/pulumi) - Modern Infrastructure as Code - Create, deploy, and manage infrastructure on any cloud using your favorite language.
 - [shipcat](https://github.com/Babylonpartners/shipcat) - Standardisation tool and security layer on top of kubernetes to config manage microservices.
 - [Okteto](https://github.com/okteto/okteto) - Rapidly iterate and test your applications by developing directly in your Kubernetes cluster.
+- [Fabrikate](https://github.com/microsoft/fabrikate) - Making GitOps with Kubernetes easier one component at a time.